-A freelance interior architect, content creator and social media influencer based in New York City, Mooka Srisurayotin (@thegrayhaus) is always following her heart and pursuing her dreams endlessly.
-After graduating from Columbia College Chicago with a Bachelors of Interior Architecture, Mooka has achieved the perfect style combination, An Influence of New York culture, architecture and interior design.
+A freelance interior architect, content creator and, social media influencer based in New York City, Mooka Srisurayotin (@thegrayhaus) is always following her heart and pursuing her dreams endlessly.
+After graduating from Columbia College Chicago with a Bachelors of Interior Architecture, Mooka has achieved a perfect styling combination, with the Influence of New York culture, architecture and, interior design.

 What bring you to the study of Interior Architecture and Architecture?

 My passion for art and design began while growing up in Bangkok.
 Where I was mostly raised by my Japanese father, whose career as a computer engineer, inspired my early interest in a non-traditional exploration of art.
 I soon realised that Thailand did not have the opportunities I sought as a young woman – the interest of a career in architecture.
 In 2011, I became an exchange student in the USA where I later completed my BFA in Interior Architecture from Columbia College Chicago.

 I have always viewed architecture as not only as its functionality but a theoretical art that shapes our (everyday) lives.
 These fields of work continue to challenge me to develop new ideas, discover new tools and materials, and identify alternative methods of critical thinking and research.

 Being a freelance interior architect, what is your most prideful project?

 I don’t have a distinct project that I'm most proud of yet, as I am still working on my Master degree.
 However, one of the biggest projects I assisted on was a FENDI store in Soho, New York.